On the non-periodic stable Auslander--Reiten Heller component for the Kronecker algebra over a complete discrete valuation ring: The Kronecker algebra and almost split sequences

+In this subsection, we give a complete list of isoclasses of Heller lattices over $A$, and explain some properties of non-periodic Heller lattices.

-We return to the Kronecker algebra $A=\mathcal{O}[X,Y]/(X^2,Y^2)$.
-An $A\otimes \kappa$-module is given by a pair of square matrices $X$ and $Y$ which commute and have square zero.
-For simplicity, we visualize an $A\otimes\kappa$-module as follows: \begin{itemize} \item points represent basis vectors of the underlying $\kappa$-vector spaces, \item arrows of the form $\longrightarrow$ represent the action of $X$, and $\dashrightarrow$ represent the action of $Y$. \end{itemize} For example, the indecomposable projective module $A\otimes\kappa$ is described by
+For simplicity, we visualize an $A\otimes\kappa$-module as follows: \begin{itemize} \item vertices represent basis vectors of the underlying $\kappa$-vector spaces, \item arrows of the form $\longrightarrow$ represent the action of $X$, and $\dashrightarrow$ represent the action of $Y$. \item If there is no arrow (resp. dotted arrow) starting at a vertex, then $X$ (resp. $Y$) annihilates the corresponding basis element. \end{itemize} For example, the unique indecomposable projective module $A\otimes\kappa$ is described as